ginge/Ender6/review.md

 # Software
 Their slicer is functional but has many cura features stripped.
 Weird.
-I will be switching over to stock Cura once I have ported the cfgs

 # Thing I have noticed while using the machine